bhargavreddy982/IAE_GROUP_PRJECT/README.md

 npm i
 ```

-2.Create a .env file in District-chat-App folder
+2.Create a .env file in folder

 3.In .env file add these two lines: